Pila, Laguna: National Shrine of San Antonio de Padua

-Formerly San Antonio de Padua Parish Church, the original Pila church was built in Pagalangan in the 1578 with Rev. Juan de Florencia serving as its first priest.
+Formerly the San Antonio de Padua Parish Church, the original Pila church was built in Pagalangan in 1578 with Rev. Juan de Florencia serving as its first priest.
 The whole structure, including the convent, was completed in 1618.
-The church was then transferred to its present location at the town square in 1800 due to frequent flooding in the original town center.
-Transfer and reconstruction of the church was finished along with the convent in 1849.
-Both however, were severely damaged by an earthquake in 1880.
+The church was then transferred to its present location in the town square in 1800 due to frequent flooding in the original town center.
+The church's transfer and reconstruction were completed along with the convent in 1849.
+However, both were severely damaged by an earthquake in 1880.
 It was once more built in the early 19th century after the damage caused by the earthquake.
 The church was spared from the ravages of World War II.

 Pila Church is among the newest churches in Laguna.
 This is evident in its strong stone structure.
 Its red bell tower is one of its distinguishable features.
-The church is dedicated to Saint Anthony of Padua and it was declared by the Pontificate of Pope John Paul II as the Diocesan Shrine of the said saint on July 9, 2002.
+The church is dedicated to Saint Anthony of Padua, and it was declared by the Pontificate of Pope John Paul II as the Diocesan Shrine of the said saint on July 9, 2002.
 Inside, wood is prominently seen as the material of choice for the chairs and altar.
 The altar is a massive structure that holds a relic of St. Anthony's garment.